Choose risk-first compliance that’s always on, built for you.

 4. Technological controls

 Thirty-four controls (numbered 8.1 to 8.34) focus on digital security.
 They cover areas like network security, encryption, malware defense, data masking, and managing technical vulnerabilities.
-These controls are critical to your security strategy in today's digital business world.
+Given the pace at which attack surfaces expand, these controls tend to require the most active upkeep within your SoA.

 Your ISO 27001 Statement of Applicability should include a review of all 93 controls based on your organization’s needs and risk profile.